Skip to main content

 Worked Example: The Willows, Coventry

 Mark owns three buy-to-let properties in the Midlands.
 The Willows is his problem child: a three-bedroom 1930s semi-detached in Coventry, currently tenanted, rated D (58).
-The 2030 deadline means it needs to reach at least C (69+).
+It is legal to let today, but to meet the proposed 2030 standard it would need to reach at least C (69+).

 Mark starts his retrofit journey in January 2026.
 Here is what his timeline actually looks like.